 There are also groups that organize campouts, with the goal of encouraging and assisting campers with special needs.
 Groups like CampAbility, Adaptive Adventures, and Outdoors For All have programs to encourage those with physical disabilities to get outside.
 They facilitate trips to go camping, rafting, cycling, and to try many other outdoor activities.

-You can also check for adaptive programs in your own area by searching online.
+You can also check for adaptive programs or accessible outdoor activities in your own area by searching online.

 Essential Camping Gear